Healthy Homes Assessment Pukahu

 Draught Stopping Pukahu

-Draughts can lead to low temperatures inside households.
-A cold house will cost more to heat, which results in wasting energy and increased bills.
+Draughts may lead to low temperatures inside homes.
+A draughty home costs more to heat, which means wasting energy and increased bills.

-If you are able to feel external air coming in or the air is clear from a crack or a gap and you are able to feel it, it is probably a gap or hole which needs sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that let air into or out within your home require to be sealed.
-For instance, if an open fireplace is not in use, it can cause draughts and should be shut off.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap, then it is likely a crack or hole which needs sealing in the way you can.
+Large gaps and cracks should be stopped permanently.
+The gaps that exceed 3mm that allow air in or out within your home require seals.
+In the case of an open fireplace isn’t in use it can create draughts.
+This should be sealed from.
+Landlords and property managers are responsible for making sure such draughts are eliminated whenever imaginable.

-You don’t need to block holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors could be required to allow for the movement of the building when the home heats and cools, to allow them to be closed and opened instead of than securing.
-We will examine all windows and doors in our Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps which are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement of the building as the house warms and cools so that they are able to be closed and opened rather than sticking.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections